 - 1 large bay leaf

-- 1 pound turnips, cut into bite-sized chunks
+- 1 pound turnips, peeled and cut into bite-sized chunks

 - 1 medium onion, diced